-By and large, the First Amendment applies in K-12 schools. "[S]tudents do not 'shed their constitutional rights to freedom of speech or expression,' even 'at the school house gate."
-Mahanoy, 141 S. Ct. at 2044 (quoting Tinker v.
+By and large, the First Amendment applies in K-'shed 12schools. "[S]tudents do not their constitutional rights to freedom of speech or expression,' even 'at the school house gate."
+Mahanoy, 594 U.S. at 187 (quoting Tinker v.
 Des Moines Indep.
 Cmty.
 Sch.
 Dist., 393 U.S. 503, 506 (1969)).
 "This has been the unmistakable holding of this Court for" a century.
-Tinker, 393 U.S. at 506. "[P]ublic school students, like all other Americans, have the right to express 'unpopular' ideas on public issues, even when those ideas are expressed in language that some find

-'inappropriate' or 'hurtful."
-Mahanoy, 141 S. Ct. at 2049 (Alito, J., concurring) (quoting id. at 2046-47 (majority opinion)). "[E]xpression that does not interfere with a class (such as by straying from the topic, interrupting the teacher or other students, etc.) cannot be suppressed unless it 'involves substantial disorder or invasion of the rights of others."
-Id. at 2053 (quoting Tinker, 393 U.S. at 513).
+Tinker, 393 U.S. at 506. "[P]ublic school students, like all other Americans, have the right to express 'unpopular' ideas on public issues, even when those ideas are expressed in language that some find 'inappropriate' or 'hurtful."
+Mahanoy, 594 U.S. at 195 (Alito, J., concurring) (cleaned up). "[E]xpression that does not interfere with a class (such as by straying from the topic, interrupting the teacher or other students, etc.) cannot be suppressed unless it 'involves substantial disorder or invasion of the rights of others."
+Id. at 201 (quoting Tinker, 393 U.S. at 513).

-As shown in the above examples, speech burdened by bias-response regimes extends far beyond the limited categories that schools may regulate, and includes practically any perceived slight.
+As shown in the above examples, speech burdened by bias-response regimes extends far beyond the limited categories that schools may regulate, and includes almost any perceived slight.
 And it makes little difference to the First Amendment analysis whether the school district's DEI office might ultimately decide not to formally discipline a student who allegedly commits a "microinsult."
 It is the very existence of the bias-response regime-with its vague terms, broad administrative discretion, and serious consequences-that burdens speech.

-The First Amendment stands against any governmental effort to burden the free speech of individuals-even if that action falls short of outright suppression. "[T]he First Amendment cannot tolerate" government actions that "create a strong impetus toward self-censorship."
+The Amendment stands against First anv governmental effort to burden the free speech of individuals-even if that action falls short of outright suppression. "[T]he First Amendment cannot tolerate" government actions that "create a strong impetus toward self-censorship."
 Rosenbloom v.
 Metromedia, Inc., 403 U.S. 29, 50 (1971) (plurality opinion), abrogated on other grounds by Gertz v.
 Robert Welch, Inc., 418 U.S. 323 (1974).
 Indeed, "avoid[ing] the hazard of self-censorship" is an important aspect of First Amendment law.
 Counterman v.
-Colorado, 143 S. Ct.
-2106, 2116 (2023); see Sorrell v.
+Colorado, 600 U.S. 66, 77 (2023) (cleaned up); see Sorrell v.
 IMS Health Inc., 564 U.S. 552, 566 (2011) ("Lawmakers may no more silence unwanted speech by burdening its utterance than by censoring its content.").

-"Under some circumstances, indirect 'discouragements' undoubtedly have the same coercive effect upon the exercise of First Amendment rights as imprisonment, fines, injunctions or taxes."
+"Under some circumstances. indirect 'discouragements' undoubtedly have the same coercive effect upon the exercise of First Amendment rights as imprisonment, fines, injunctions or taxes."
 Am.
-Commc'ns Ass'n v.
+Comme'ns Ass'n v.
 Douds, 339 U.S. 382, 402 (1950).
 For that reason, the First Amendment generally "protects against indirect coercion or penalties," "not just outright prohibitions" Carson v.
-Makin, 142 S. Ct.
-1987, 1996 (2022) (cleaned up); see Trinity Lutheran Church of Columbia, Inc. v.
+Makin, 596 U.S. 767, 778 (2022) (cleaned up); see Trinity Lutheran Church of Columbia, Inc. v.
 Comer, 582 U.S. 449, 463 (2017) (same).
 The government need not impose direct sanctions-or even "list specific consequences"-for there to be "a constitutional violation."
 Kennedy v.
 Warren, 66 F.4th 1199, 1213 (9th Cir.
-2023) (Bennett, J., concurring).
+2023) (Bennett,